 |Total Sugars 25g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A perfectly flavored drink sweetener, this sugar syrup has the pure taste of real vanilla beans.
-This homemade vanilla syrup can be added to many cocktails, including Woodford Reserve's Champagne Cocktail and The Spice Trade.
+This homemade vanilla syrup can be added to many cocktails and sweeten other drinks like coffee and spiced teas.

-> One thing that you will notice about this syrup recipe versus many others is that it uses 2 parts sugar to just 1 part water.
-I think that this is preferable with vanilla because it creates a richer syrup that really allows the flavor to shine.
+One thing that you will notice about this syrup recipe versus many others is that it uses 2 parts sugar to just 1 part water.
+This is preferable with vanilla because it creates a richer syrup that really allows the flavor to shine.

-> If you want to add an extra spice, try this vanilla-ginger simple syrup.
+If you want to add an extra spice, try this vanilla-ginger simple syrup.

 In a small saucepan, bring the water to a boil.
 Add the sugar and stir constantly until all of the sugar is dissolved.

 Reduce heat, cover, and simmer for about 5 minutes.
 Remove from heat.

 Split the vanilla bean lengthwise and place it in a heatproof jar or bottle.